Using a Delay to Manipulate Stereo Width

 Most stereo wideners use Mid/Side processing to allow the user to work on either component in isolation.
 By inverting the phase of each channel and adding a small amount of this phase-inverted signal to the opposite channel, you can add spaciousness to any stereo sound.
 Some stereo widening plugins incorporate this exact process and the results can be both pleasing and solid in control.

-In the video I show you how to use a stereo delay plugin to manipulate the stereo width of a drum beat.
+In the Using Delay to Manipulate Stereo Width video, I show you how to use a stereo delay plugin to manipulate the stereo width of a drum beat.
 I explain all the functions of the stereo delay and how to use it to manipulate the stereo width of the drum beat.
-I run through all the parameters settings making sure to provide you with the best settings to use in your mix projects.
+I run through all the parameter settings making sure to provide you with the best settings to use in your mix projects.
 I end the tutorial by showing you how the filters in the delay processor can have a huge impact on the perception of the stereo field.

 Topics covered in this video are: